SCENE 01 / AUDIO MONITORING

 Reference monitoring and IFB feeds for Colombian video village

 Here is how the work shapes up.
-Audio monitoring on a Colombian production runs from a Sennheiser HD25 on the sound mixer's head at a Bogotá Caracol stage to a full Toma Uno Bogotá post-studio Dolby Atmos reference check for a feature finishing in Spanish-language theatrical.
+Audio tracking on a Colombian production runs from a Sennheiser HD25 on the sound mixer's head at a Bogotá Caracol stage to a full Toma Uno Bogotá post-studio Dolby Atmos reference check for a feature finishing in Spanish-language theatrical.
 Our inventory carries Sennheiser HD25 closed-back headphones as the sound-cart standard, Sony MDR-7506 and Audio-Technica ATH-M50x for boom-op and assistant mixer use, Beyerdynamic DT 770 Pro for extended-comfort wear on telenovela shoot weeks, and a tier of Sennheiser HD 600 / 650 for narrative review when the mixer wants an open-back reference.

+Here is what that looks like on the ground.
 IEM systems run on Wisycom MIPRO and Sennheiser G4-IEM rigs with custom-fit ear molds for key cast, frequency-coordinated against the ANE table that also covers wireless mics and video.
 Cinetech Bogotá, 5.1 Cine, AudioPlus Bogotá, and Tres Salida Studios Medellín stage the headphone and IEM stock, with Sonido Tropical Cartagena handling coastal deliveries.

-Video-village monitoring scales with the schedule.
+Here is how the picture comes together.
+Video-village tracking scales with the schedule.
 Global director and producer feeds run on IFB packages — Lectrosonics IFB / R1A and Wisycom MIPRO — with antenna distribution sized to the location.
 Spanish-to-English interpretation feeds layer onto the same chain when a US or European executive producer joins remotely.
 Director and client monitor amps drive distributed speaker stations in the village, with low-feedback headphone fan-outs for the script supervisor, DIT, and scene matching.

 FAQ